Angie-Chen2003/ordinal-diabetes-burden-prediction/README.md

 1. Excluding observations with missing outcome information;
 2. Evaluating missingness patterns;
-3. Performing imputation for predictors.
+3. Performing imputation for predictors when appropriate.

+> **Note:** Most cohorts used multiple imputation by chained equations (MICE) for predictor imputation.
+In contrast, for the SHARE dataset, categorical variables were imputed using the mode and continuous variables using the mean due to cohort-specific data characteristics and preprocessing requirements.

 ---